dajat/domain-control/README.md

 <img src="https://imgur.com/NGDZ6K5.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Filter in Wireshark for DNS traffic only.
 In command prompt, use "nslookup" to review the IP address of google.com.
-In Wireshark, we can review what the IP address is for google.com and see where the source is pinged from the private IP address of the Windows 10 Virtual Machine.
+In Wireshark, we can review what the IP address is for google.com and see the source is pinged from the private IP address of the Windows 10 Virtual Machine.
 </p>
 <br />
 <h2>Observe RDP Traffic</h2>